MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-protection.md

 ### Ransomware Attack Protection Overview

-Azure DevOps leverages Azure's best in class controls to help prevent, detect and/or respond to a ranswomware attack.
+Azure DevOps is built on Azure and leverages Azure's best in class controls to help prevent, detect and/or respond to a ranswomware attack.
 For more information on how Azure protects customers from Ransomware attacks, please review the [Azure Defenses for Ransomware Attack whitepaper](https://azure.microsoft.com/en-us/resources/azure-defenses-for-ransomware-attack/).

 ## Data privacy